Chronic granulomatous disease: Research

 Gene therapy is currently being studied as a possible treatment for chronic granulomatous disease.
 CGD is well-suited for gene therapy since it is caused by a mutation in single gene which only affects one body system (the hematopoietic system).
 Viruses have been used to deliver a normal gp91 gene to rats with a mutation in this gene, and subsequently the phagocytes in these rats were able to produce oxygen radicals.

 In 2006, two human patients with X-linked chronic granulomatous disease underwent gene therapy and blood cell precursor stem cell transplantation to their bone marrow.
 Both patients recovered from their CGD, clearing pre-existing infections and demonstrating increased oxidase activity in their neutrophils.
 However, long-term complications and efficacy of this therapy were unknown.

 In 2012, a 16-year-old boy with CGD was treated at the Great Ormond Street Hospital, London with an experimental gene therapy that temporarily reversed the CGD and allowed him to overcome a life-threatening lung disease.

+In 2024, Prime Medicine began a Phase 1/2 open-label clinical trial to evaluate PM359, an investigational gene therapy, in patients with CGD caused by NCF1 mutations.
+The treatment involves transplantation of autologous CD34+ stem cells modified by prime editing ex vivo.
+Following an announcement of preliminary results in May 2025, Prime Medicine and its clinical collaborators reported in December 2025 that two CGD patients treated with PM359 had been "effectively cured" of the disease.
+In 2026, a Canadian man was identified as being the first patient to be cured of the disease with this treatment.